How to improve your EPC rating

 A better EPC rating means lower energy bills, higher property value, and access to government grants.
-Here are the most effective improvements, ranked by impact and cost.
+The most effective improvements, ranked by impact and cost.

 Government schemes can cover the full cost of insulation, heating upgrades, and renewable energy installations.